 Accepting an offer to study here is simple:

-If you applied through UCAS, you need to let us know your decision in UCAS Track.
+If you applied through UCAS, you need to let us know your decision in UCAS Hub.

-If you applied to us directly, you need to log in to your online account and let us know your decision.
+If you applied to us directly, you need to log in to your Applicant View and let us know your decision.

 Types of offer

 There are two types of offer – conditional and unconditional.

 A conditional offer means you have a place once you meet conditions, usually certain exam results.
-If you're doing an undergraduate course, you need to meet the conditions of your offer by 31 August in the year you start your course.
+If you're doing an undergraduate course, you need to meet the conditions of your offer between August and September in the year you start your course.

 An unconditional offer means you have a guaranteed place as long as you provide proof of your qualifications, and pass any other checks (such as a health check or criminal records check) if relevant.
 Most applicants who get unconditional offers already have their exam results.

 Accepting your offers in UCAS Hub

-Before you confirm your decision in UCAS Track, you need to wait for all the universities you chose to get back to you.
+Before you confirm your decision in UCAS Hub, you need to wait for all the universities you chose to get back to you.

-If you applied by the UCAS deadline (29 January 2021), all unis will get back to you with a decision by early May.
+If you applied by the UCAS deadline (26 January 2022), all unis will get back to you with a decision by May.
 Some will get back to you earlier.
 You’ll have several weeks to make a decision once all your unis have replied.
 You don’t need to rush.

 - Conditional offer

 - Unconditional offer

 - Invitation received – this means you’re invited to an interview, test or exam

 - Unsuccessful – this means you weren't accepted

 - Withdrawn – this means the uni suspended or closed your course choice

 You don’t have to make a decision on your choices until all your unis get back to you in Track.
 You can then:

 - Select 1 course as your firm (first) choice.

 You then need to decline any other offers.
 You can decline all offers if you want.